 - To promote health by providing community education on HIV/AIDS, Maternal Newborn and Child Health and other health issues; and

-- To advance education by providing books, equipment, and school fees.
+- To advance education by providing books, equipment, and school fees for orphans and vulnerable women.

 The CAP Network has worked with more than 20 community-based organizations in eight African countries working together to respond to local needs, develop capacity and address the challenges of HIV/AIDS through our priority areas: Grassroots Empowerment, HIV Prevention, Bike Distribution and Sustainable Livelihoods.